The Poor Traveler Itinerary Blog

 At least 2 hours before your scheduled departure.

-I personally like showing up at the airport 3-4 hours earlier just in case something untoward happens.
-I once lost my old passport and visa at the airport on two different occasions (yeah, I was careless, haha), but good thing I had enough time to search.
+But I recommend being at the airport 3-4 hours earlier just in case something untoward happens.
+Sometimes, the line at the Immigration can get so long.
+I also once lost my old passport and visa at the airport on two different occasions (yeah, I was careless, haha), but good thing I had enough time to search.
 Also, I like staying at airports.
 Hehe.

 Update: In peak season like the weeks before and after Christmas, it’s best to arrive at least 4 hours before your flight.